teja-priyanka/fibonacci-ci-cd/README.md

     Logfile will be stored in below location. fibonacci-sequence-api/Fibonacci.log

-To run the application
+To run the application:
     python main/Fibonacci_Rest.py

-To run the testcases
+To run the testcases:
     python -m pytest tests/test_Fibonacci.py

-To test in your browser
+To test in your browser:
     http://localhost:5000/fibonacci/<size>
     example, http://localhost:5000/fibonacci/10

-To test using curl command
+To test using curl command:
     curl -i -X GET "http://localhost:5000/fibonacci/10"

     invalid path with negative number or 0- returns 400